BernardasJuzumas/spiketech_assignment/README.md

 {"code":"23505","details":"Key (serial_number)=(E) already exists.","hint":null,"message":"duplicate key value violates unique constraint \"widgets_serial_number_key\""}%
 ```

-4. In `docker-compose.yml` I left a testing infrastructure commented (python-loader, questdb).
-If uncommented this infrastructure will deploy several instances of python script that will start posting to /rpc/add_widget endpoint with random unique values and submit request duration measurements to QuestDB database.
+4. In `docker-compose.yml` I left scripts to loadtests disabled (python-loader, go-loader).
+If relevant containers given some replicas they will start posting to /rpc/add_widget endpoint with random unique values and submit request duration measurements to QuestDB database (there is a bug where golang script would submit the duration in a 'symbol' datatype. the script itself is a bit more performant than a python one, but a lot more convoluted in exchange).

 I found the easiest way to get the measurements was to connect to QuestDB WebUI at `http://localhost:9000/` and run the following query:
 ```sql